Mutating Data with Actions

 Actions and resources seem similar, but they represent fundamentally different things.
 If you’re trying to load data by running an async

-function in response to something like a user clicking a button, you probably want to use create_action
+function in response to something like a user clicking a button, you probably want to use an Action

 .